-MALIBU—This is the true story of the rise and fall of a successful healthy business man simply because he opted for a physical exam where the doctor pushed Statin drugs until the point of total disability.
+MALIBU—This is the true story of the rise and fall of a healthy successful business man… simply because he went for a routine physical exam at Kaiser.

 My dad was the model of an Irish lad.
-Health insurance appeared a needless expense for a teenage immigrant with empty pockets and vast ambition.
+Health insurance appeared to be a needless expense for a teenage immigrant with empty pockets and vast ambition.
 That was, until, as a married man, my mum’s hysterectomy caused her premature death.
-A common surgical procedure left my mum at comatose after it was discovered that a piece of gauze had mistakenly been left beneath the surgical incision, causing a devastating infection that eventually claimed her life.
+A common surgical procedure left my mum comatose after they failed to discover that a piece of gauze had mistakenly been left in her, causing a devastating infection that eventually claimed her life.

-Following that nightmare, my dad opted to purchase a health insurance policy through Kaiser, hoping to prolong his life.
+During the course of that nightmare, my dad opted to purchase a health insurance policy through Kaiser, as a preventive method to a longer healthy life.
 Although he was symptom free, youthful and healthy he went in for a simple physical with Dr. Sean McCarthy.
 This physical revealed what we already knew: he was a model of health.
 Growing up, my dad and I played basketball daily, went to the gym five-to-six days per week, and went on at least one weekly run.
 This isn’t to mention his lifelong romance with his native sport, rugby.

 What’s more, our family had a spotless medical history: no recorded physical or mental disease and no substance abuse issues.
 My paternal grandparents lived into their nineties.
 All of my father’s six siblings, of which he was the youngest, are alive and well, bearing no cases of alcoholism, obesity, heart problems, diabetes, multiple sclerosis, Alzheimer’s, or other neurological diseases.